 Donna is an experienced family engagement practitioner and consultant with some 17 years’ experience which commenced when her eldest of three children began Kindergarten.
 The positive family engagement practices she experienced at the school motivated Donna to be a passionate advocate for Family Engagement practices in schools and reshape her career path.
 She believes that the relationships which are built between schools and families not only impact the life course for students but can also change the path for for families.

-Donna has held various roles within school P&C associations including President, Vice President and committee member and built on family engagement practices and effective communication strategies to assist learning outcomes for students and their families through working for the NSW Department of Education in schools as a Community Liaison Officer and Community Partnerships Officer and in a regional position as a Partnership Officer.
+Donna has held various roles within school P&C associations including President and built on family engagement practices and effective communication strategies to assist learning outcomes for students and their families as a Community Liaison Officer and Community Partnerships Officer and in a regional position as a Partnership Officer.

 Donna was recognised for her work in family and community engagement in schools, with a NSW Department of Education Certificate of Achievement award.